コンビニ人間 – 村田 沙耶香(konbini ningen – Murata Sayaka)

 It is sad and frustrating to see her striving to fake being normal, so she can meet people’s expectations, and help them feel better.
 She works on being normal from an almost scientific point of view, analyzing the mechanics of how people appear normal.
 The following passage talks about her idea of how people decide what to wear and how to talk.

-When Sugahara’s band-mates stopped by the store before, the girls had the same type of clothes and way of speaking as Sugahara, and since Izumi joined, Sasaki’s, “See you later!” has become exactly like Izumi’s.
-When Izumi’s housewife friend from her previous job came to help out, her clothing was so similar to Izumi’s that it was hard to tell them apart.
-Maybe my way of talking has been transmitted to someone else too.
+Once when Sugahara’s band-mates stopped by the store, she noticed the girls had the same type of clothes and way of speaking as Sugahara.
+Since Izumi joined, Sasaki’s, “See you later!” has become exactly like Izumi’s.
+Also, when Izumi’s friend from her previous job, now a homemaker, came to help out, her clothing was so similar to Izumi’s that it was hard to tell them apart.
+Perhaps my way of talking has been transmitted to someone else too.
 I think we maintain our humanity through this way of transmitting behaviors between each other like a disease.

 Based on her hypothesis, she deliberately tries to imitate her peers’ speech and clothing to some success, but it isn’t real, so it never works perfectly.